How to Plan a Family Trip to Hawaii

-Hawaii is a near-perfect honeymoon or anniversary destination, of course, but the Aloha State can actually be fun with the kids, too.
+Hawaii is a near-perfect honeymoon or anniversary destination, of course, but the Aloha State can also be fun with the kids.
 Logistically, it’s a breeze, allowing you to delve into a unique culture and landscape without having to juggle everyone’s passports, go through customs, or deal with currency exchanges.
-Kids also provide a constant excuse to get out there and try something you never would if it was just you and your significant other.
+Kids also provide a constant excuse to get out there and try something you never would have if it was just you and your significant other.

 Hawaiian Airlines offers the most flights from the mainland and between each island, but they also partner with JetBlue, American, and United in point sharing.
 Other airlines, such as Alaska, American, Delta, United, Virgin America, Allegiant, and WestJet also offer relatively frequent nonstop flights from most major cities across the western U.S.

 If you’re feeling overwhelmed by booking the whole family for the entire trip, you can break up the process.
 It’s sometimes easier to secure the flight from the mainland first.
-Then, you can take your time to book the flights between the islands—that’s because inter-island flight prices fluctuate less and the flights are a snap to book.
+Then, you can take your time to book the flights between the islands.
+Inter-island flight prices fluctuate less and the flights are a snap to book.

 Since flights to Honolulu are frequent and less expensive, you’ll likely end up in the state’s capital city, at least for a few days.
-And it’s worth staying awhile for the uniquely laid-back urban experience you can have here that just isn’t possible on the outer islands.
+It’s worth staying awhile for the uniquely laid-back urban experience you can have here that just isn’t possible on the outer islands.

 Where to Stay